EpiQuest-B | EpiQuest-A | EpiQuest-IM | EpiQuest-C |EpiQuest-T | EpiQuest-H | EpiQuest-M | In Charge | EpiStat

 Ro ribonucleoprotein

-Presented below is the histogram of antigenicity distribution for linear sequences of Ro protein.
-The known epitopes, irrespective of their strength, are indicated by red frames. while the predicted epitopes are shown as the peaks in histogram and red bars below the sequences.
-To view a full-size image< please click on the picture.
+Below is the histogram illustrating the distribution of antigenicity for linear sequences of the Ro protein.
+The known epitopes, regardless of their strength, are highlighted by red frames, while the predicted epitopes are represented as peaks in the histogram and red bars below the sequences.
+To view the full-size image, please click on the picture.

-We can see that the program correctly predicts practically all epitopes of Ro.
-Some of the predicted epitopes should be excluded on the basis of their non-exposure at the molecule's surface (as indicated by accessibility analysis, blue bars showing the exposed regions).
+It's evident that the program correctly predicts almost all epitopes of Ro.
+However, some of the predicted epitopes should be excluded based on their lack of exposure at the molecule's surface, as indicated by the accessibility analysis (blue bars showing the exposed regions).

 These are the epitopes predicted in Ro sequence in tabular from.
-The hidden sequences are indicated.
+The hidden sequences are indicated (non-exposed).
 The sequences of known epitopes are indicated in red within the sequences of the predicted ones.

 Alpha-S2 Casein

-Analysis of Alpha-S2 casein sequence predicts a number of epitopes of different antigenicity. the best one contains the sequence of the established immunodominant epitope in this protein, although the program shows wider area than the established epitope.
+Analysis of the Alpha-S2 casein sequence predicts several epitopes of varying antigenicity.
+The best one contains the sequence of the established immunodominant epitope in this protein, although the program shows a wider area than the established epitope.

-To isolate the most antigenic area, you may increase the cut-off threshold of the program (T) thus obtaining shorter epitopes.
+To isolate the most antigenic area, you can increase the cut-off threshold of the program (T), thereby obtaining shorter epitopes.

-Try also changing settings to even higher T (2,3) and see the changes in the histogram and tabular results.
+You may also try changing the settings to even higher values of T (2, 3) and observe the changes in the histogram and tabular results.
+Increasing the threshold will likely result in shorter predicted epitopes, potentially isolating the most antigenic regions more precisely.

 To zoom, please click on the image.